nitrologic/fountain/README.md

 Exposing 300 models from 11 providers the research project Fountain 1.4.2 ⛲ approaches captivating.

-> Plant earth is blue and there is nothing I can do - David Bowie
+> Planet earth is blue and there is nothing I can do - David Bowie

 > maximum prompt length exceeded - every model ever